Majjhima Nikāya 58

 Sabbāni me rathassa aṅgapaccaṅgāni suviditāni.

-All the parts are well-known to me.
+All the major and minor parts are well-known to me.

 Ṭhānasovetaṁ maṁ paṭibhāseyyā”ti.